 The primary purpose of roof sheathing is to provide a support system and additional strength for your roof.
-Sheathing supports the shingles, provides protections against weather elements and evenly distributes the weight of the roof.
+Sheathing supports the shingles, provides protection against weather elements, and evenly distributes the weight of the roof.

 What is roof sheathing made of?